How do I start?

 #65 Gulliver's Travels by Jonathan Swift.
 This book makes several crude and inappropriate references to bodily functions, naked bodies, intimacy, etc.

 #76 The Pilgrim's Progress by John Bunyan.
 A religious allegory about a man named Christian, on his journey to the Celestial City (Heaven).
 Bunyan's Calvinist beliefs about predestination, etc., may or may not be included in this book.
 I tend to think not, though.
-Deseret Book does sell this, and even President Benson made reference to this book.
+Even President Benson made reference to this book.
 It's just on this list because it's very religious in nature.
 Also, since it's an allegory, it may not always be clear to younger readers, and you may want to discuss it with your children.
 Learn more about John Bunyan, or more about the book here.

 #103 The Holy War by John Bunyan.
 A religious allegory about the city of Mansoul being captured by Diabolus and saved by Emmanuel.
 Bunyan's Calvinist beliefs about predestination, etc., may or may not be included in this book.
 Learn more about John Bunyan, or read a summary of the book here.